codeque-co/codeque/README.md

 ❌ Explore types matching and types literals -> tests on custom file

-❌!!
-Investigate why node_modules search does not work
+✅ Investigate why node_modules search does not work

 ❌ add tests block statement search (queue example in catch block and function block)

+❌ parse errors should not crash whole search

-❌!! see if async can speed up files search
+✅ see if async can speed up files search

 ❌ Try
   - `tsc --extendedDiagnostics`